michael-chiang-dev5/codeCollab/docker/README.md

 docker build -t codecollab-prod -f docker/Dockerfile.dev .
 ```

-Run docker container with:
+Run docker container with a given image:

 ```
-docker run -p 8090:8080 codecollab-prod
+docker run -p 8080:8080 -p 4444:4444 codecollab-prod
 ```

 This creates a container.
-Port 8090 on localhost is proxied onto port 8080 on the container; you can also proxy localhost:8080 onto docker container :8080.
+Port 8080 on localhost is proxied onto port 8080 on the container.

 Log into docker container with interactive shell: